Skip to main content

 Discussions have included the question of whether the current threshold (fewer than 10 employees at a location not accessible to the public) should be adjusted for the permanent standard.
 Any change to this threshold would affect the universe of covered employers.

-What This Means for Organizations with Existing Programs
+What Does This Mean for Organizations with Existing Programs?

 For organizations that have built genuine, substantive workplace violence prevention programs since July 2024, the permanent standard represents a manageable update challenge — not a crisis.